Battle of Fayetteville (1862): Siber withdraws

 At Siber's front, the Confederate brigades commanded by Williams and Echols rested with their weapons nearby.
 Two pieces of siege artillery were being readied to use on the forward fortification.
 Loring planned to resume the frontal attack on the next day.
 At Siber's rear, Wharton's brigade was extremely low on ammunition, and waited for its supply to be replenished.
 Further north, the small Confederate cavalry force originally sent to cut communications had fled Cotton Hill because of Union infantry arriving in the area.
 The cavalrymen were cut off from their return route up Laurel Creek, and took a long route through the woods to return to Williams and Loring at the front.

 Later in the night, Siber considered withdrawing via a small road that led to the New River.
 His men could then march to Gauley Bridge on the east side of the river.
 This idea was rejected because the road was too small and crossing the river would be difficult without any watercraft.
-Late that evening, Hoffman's cavalry was sent to Loup Creek to block and guard roads that led to the Kanawha River.
-Between 1:00 and 2:00 am on September 11, Siber began to withdraw using the Cotton Hill route to the Kanawha River that had been used by Captain Vance hours earlier.
+Late that evening, Hoffman's cavalry was sent to Loup Creek to block and guard roads leading to the Kanawha River.
+Between 1:00 and 2:00 am on September 11, Siber began to withdraw using the Cotton Hill route to the Kanawha River used by Captain Vance hours earlier.
 Vance led the retreat for the first 2 mi, observing a few Confederate soldiers but no shooting.
 Vance's detachment then waited on Siber's entire force and became the rearguard.
 Leaving Fayetteville, the Union force had only one small skirmish as it headed north to Cotton Hill.
 This perplexed the Union soldiers, since they were not aware of the Confederate ammunition situation.